 Those who have recurrent UTIs may find that they experience regular skin rashes.
 Although this is not related to the bacteria causing the UTI, it can be related to the medicine you’re using to treat the condition.

 There are also much more serious causes of a rash if you have a UTI.
 One example would be sepsis.
 If you want to find out more about any of these conditions as well as when you should see a doctor, then take a look below.

 The main and most common reason why people experience a rash when they have a UTI is because of a drug-related reaction.
 Some people even experience full-blown allergic reactions as a result of taking a drug designed to treat UTIs as well.

-The main medicine that is used to treat UTIs, that can also cause skin reactions would be nitrofurantoin.
+The main medicine that is used to treat UTIs, which can also cause skin reactions is nitrofurantoin.
 This is the most effective and common antibiotic used to treat UTIs, and in some instances, it is even prescribed to those with long-term or recurrent UTI infections.

 If you develop any kind of rash during your UTI, then your doctor should be able to advise you on the best course of action.
 The presence of a UTI could well worsen your skin disease, due to your immune system working overtime.
 That being said, the two may not actually be connected.